World Pond Hockey Championships, Plaster Rock

 Two of the best places to be immersed in Acadian life are: Village Historique Acadien up in Caraquet, where life plays out between 1770 and 1949 (www.villagehistoriqueacadien.com); and Le Pays de la Sagouine in Bouctouche where guests can view spectacular theatre productions, enjoy authentic Acadian food and foot-stomping kitchen parties (www.sagouine.com).

 MUST SEE, MUST DO

-The Magnetic Hill Zoo—the largest accredited zoo in Atlantic Canada—recently opened a new Big Cats Exhibit featuring two new tigers and a leopard (www.moncton.ca/zoo).
+The Magnetic Hill Zoo—the largest accredited zoo in Atlantic Canada—has a Big Cats Exhibit featuring two tigers and a leopard (www.moncton.ca/zoo).

 Resurgo Place, home of the Moncton Museum and Transportation Discovery Centre, gives visitors a unique and interactive experience focused on fascinating aspects of history, science and transportation (www.resurgo.ca).

 The Saint John City Market—open six days a week—is one of the oldest continuing farmers’ markets in Canada.
 Be sure to check out Slocum & Ferris, famous for local products such as lobster antipasto, dulse, pickled fiddle heads, and Ganong’s “chicken bones” (www.sjcitymarket.ca).

 The Miramichi Striper Cup—Atlantic Canada’s premier striped bass “catch and release” fishing tournament, with over $50,000 in cash and prizes, takes place the last week of May (www.miramichistripercup.ca).